Austroagrion pindrina

 Austroagrion pindrina, commonly known as Pilbara billabongfly, is a species of damselfly in the family Coenagrionidae It is a small damselfly; the male is blue and black.
 It is endemic to the Pilbara region of Western Australia, where it inhabits streams and still waters.

+Etymology

+The genus name Austroagrion combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with Agrion, a genus name derived from Greek ἄγριος (agrios, "wild").
+Austroagrion thus refers to a southern representative of that group.

+The species name pindrina is derived from Pindrina Springs in Hamersley Range, Western Australia, where the species occurs.